Aanchal027/Test2/README.md

-It is an Android application, named Einblick.
+It is an Android application, named EinBlick.
 It provides insight into various programming languages on a single platform.